Steven Kwan Player Props: Guardians vs. Braves

-After hitting .262 with three doubles, four walks and an RBI in his past 10 games, Steven Kwan and the Cleveland Guardians face the Atlanta Braves (who will hand the ball to Bryce Elder) at 7:10 PM ET on Monday.
+The Cleveland Guardians, including Steven Kwan (batting .310 in his past 10 games, with three doubles, four walks and an RBI), battle starting pitcher Kolby Allard and the Atlanta Braves at Progressive Field, Tuesday at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Cubs.
+He racked up three hits (going 3-for-5 with a double) in his most recent appearance against the Braves.

 Steven Kwan Game Info & Props vs. the Braves